Cyphs/SteamDeckSTR/README.md

 * Might need to reboot
 * If still issues, make sure your browser is using the default app

+I recommend just downloading the mods in the web browser manually and then dragging and dropping into the Mods section of Vortex.
+In case you mess up or need to reinstall everything, you won't have to download them again.
 ### What is the post-deploy shortcut?

 These are for games that need a bit extra to get things working after modding in Vortex